Math AA: Analysis and Approaches

 MYP requires 50-70 hours of teaching time depending on the level.
 For completing the course students need to complete an end-of-term on-screen examination.

 The students in MYP math are assessed on a scale from 1 to 8 according to the following four criteria: "Knowing and Understanding, Investigating Patterns, Communicating, and Applying mathematics in real-life contexts."
-You can find a sample question released by IB here.
+You can find a sample MYP maths question released by the IB.
 See our MYP Assessment Guide for more details.

 In August 2019, IB introduced new changes to the Diploma Programme Math curriculum.
 The previous 4 routes (Math Studies, Math SL, Math HL, and Further Math) were replaced by 2 routes: Analysis and Approaches (AA) and Applications and Interpretation (AI).
 Each route offers both Standard Level (SL) and Higher Level (HL).
 Learn more about IB Diploma grading.